hmrc/hmrc.github.io/app/standards/accessibility.md

 ### You MUST engage with the relevant HMRC accessibility team

-HMRC has two teams responsible for undertaking accessibility audits and producing accessibility statements that meet legal and policy requirements, as well as providing guidance around accessibility more generally.
-You should follow guidance relevant to your area to determine which team you need to work with to arrange an audit and to get an accessibility statement produced.
+HMRC has two teams responsible for undertaking accessibility audits and producing accessibility statements that meet legal and policy requirements, as well as providing expert guidance around accessibility.

+The team you should engage depends upon who your product or service is for:

+- Products and services only for internal staff are tested by the Assistive Technology Testing team, as part of the Internal Accessibility Centre of Excellence (IACoE).
+- Products and services with any public-facing parts are tested by the Digital Inclusion and Accessibility Standards team (DIAS).